Mexico national football team: 2010s

 Mexico qualified for the 2010 FIFA World Cup, where they were drawn into Group A alongside host South Africa, France and Uruguay.
 They drew 1–1 against South Africa, defeated France 2–0, and lost 1–0 to Uruguay, and advanced to the round of 16, where they were eliminated following another defeat to Argentina, 1–3.

 The 2011 CONCACAF Gold Cup saw Mexico win their group with three wins and no losses.
 During the tournament, however, five players tested positive for the banned substance clenbuterol and were suspended from the competition.
 Mexico beat Guatemala in the quarter-finals 2–1, and Honduras 2–0 in the semi-finals.
 For the third-straight year, the final would be contested between Mexico and the United States; Mexico won the match 4–2, and qualified for the 2013 FIFA Confederations Cup in Brazil, where they were eliminated at the group stage.

-Mexico placed second in their group at the 2013 CONCACAF Gold Cup, and advanced to the semifinals and faced Panama.
+Mexico placed second in their group at the 2013 CONCACAF Gold Cup, and advanced to the semi-finals and faced Panama.
 Mexico lost the match 2–1, their second defeat to Panama in the competition after losing to them in the group stage.
 The two losses to Panama were the first two times Panama had ever defeated Mexico in a Gold Cup match.

 Mexico won only two of ten matches during the fourth round of 2014 World Cup qualifying, but qualified for an intercontinental play-off as the fourth-highest placed team in the CONCACAF region.
 They defeated New Zealand 9–3 on aggregate to qualify for a sixth consecutive World Cup.
 The team reached the round of 16 where they were defeated 2–1 by the Netherlands.